 A solid hourly wage affords English teachers in France to live comfortably.
-Schools typically offer around 20-25 hours per week of work, leaving you plenty of time to travel, explore and take advantage of your surroundings.
-A BA is typically required to teach English in France, and TEFL certification is absolutely necessary.
+Schools typically offer around 20-25 hours per week of work, leaving you plenty of time to travel, explore, and take advantage of your surroundings.
 Major cities for teaching English in France include Paris, Lyon, Toulouse, Le Havre, Marseille, and Bordeaux.

-*Note about the Job Market for Americans in France: France represents a sizable job market, but it is important to note, however, the vast majority of non-EU citizens, will need to either teach English on a Student Visa, teach through the TAPIF Program, or Canadian citizens have the possibility to apply for a Working Holiday Visa.
-Work visas are generally not an option for non-European Union citizens & it is not common for schools to hire English teachers "under the table" without a visa as it is countries like Spain & Italy.
+*Note about the Job Market for Americans in France: France represents a sizable job market, but it is important to note, however, that the vast majority of non-EU citizens will need to either teach English on a Student Visa or teach through the TAPIF Program.
+Canadian citizens have the possibility to apply for a Working Holiday Visa.
+Work visas are generally not an option for non-European Union citizens.